 Services received without a referral may not be covered under an HMO plan unless the care was due to a medical emergency.

-A PPO (Preferred Provider Organization) utilizes a network of providers and pays a higher benefit when the network providers are used.
-Referrals are not required, and Medicare Advantage PPO plans tend to cost more than Medicare Advantage HMO plans because they pay a percentage of the benefit even out of network.
+A PPO (Preferred Provider Organization) utilizes a network of providers and pays a higher benefit when using network providers.
+Referrals aren’t required, and Medicare Advantage PPO plans tend to cost more than Medicare Advantage HMO plans.

 Are Medicare Advantage HMOs Different than Original Medicare?